OiNutter/Obscura/README.md

 - `y` Specifies the initial y coordinate to load from on the original image.
 Defaults to `0`.
 - `w` Specifies the width of the slice to take from the inital image.
 Defaults to the original image width.
 - `h` Specifies the height of the slice to take from the inital image.
 Defaults to the original image height.
 - `image` Defines the source image to load from.
-Defaults to the internal canvas object.
+Defaults to the internal target canvas object.

 ###Render###